-Zwei Vorträge von Astrid Jansen und Jens Vogelgesang auf der 14.
+Drei Vorträge von Astrid Jansen, Jens Vogelgesang und Sarah Eberhard-Bölz auf der 14.
 Jahreskonferenz der Fachgruppe Medienpsychologie der Deutschen Gesellschaft für Psychologie (DGPs) [01.09.25]

 Mind over mattress: Do app mindsets explain discrepancies between subjective and objective sleep outcomes?